Maloelelei and welcome to my homepage!

 Speak up for equality to empower all women and girls and other groups, to

-Meaningful engagement and fostering cross-sectoral responses that embeds principles of gender equality and women’s rights in all aspects of sustainable development.”
+Meaningful engagement and fostering cross-sectoral responses that embeds principles of democracy, anti-corruption, and gender justice in all aspects of sustainable development.”

 International, Regional, National

-Breadth of experience from short-long term work and visits to countries in Africa; Asia; Europe; Latin America and the Caribbean; Northern America, and Oceania.
+Breadth of experience from short and long term work and visits to provide technical assistance to countries in Africa; Asia; Europe; Latin America and the Caribbean; Northern America, and Oceania.

-Drawing on my extensive experience leading teams, programmes and operations and successfully partnering, collaborating and implementing policy work and programmes in an inclusive, fair and transparent manner as articulated in the respective organisations’ strategic plans and frameworks, I have performed a diverse range of roles/functions through leading and coordinating with global network of high-level, senior officials working on gender and gender specialists to support member countries demands for gender technical assistance through policy advisory and programming.
+Drawing on my extensive experience leading teams, programmes and operations and successfully partnering, collaborating and implementing policy work and programmes in an inclusive, fair and transparent manner as articulated in the respective organisations’ strategic plans and frameworks, I have performed a diverse range of roles through leading and coordinating with global network of high-level, senior officials working on sustainable development, and gender equity and social inclusion to support countries demands for strategic planning and monitoring of sustainable development and gender technical assistance through policy advisory and programming.

-4Cs:Coordination, Cooperation, Commitment and Care for gender equality and women’s rights
+4Cs:Coordination, Cooperation, Commitment and Care for sustainable development, gender justice and social inclusion are my core principles for delivery.

 Minister of Youth, Sports and Family Affairs of Seychelles, June 2021